ntemena720/CleaningData/README.md

 This is a collection of data from the accelerometers from the Samsung Galaxy S smartphone Combining and merging data from 5 raw text files has resulted into a data frame with a dimension of 10299 observation of 562 variables

-Result:
+Result (tidydata.txt)
-After cleaning and reshaping the raw data (tidydata.txt) The data frame dimension is now 66 observations of 7 variables (using the mean function).
+After cleaning and reshaping the raw data (tidydata.txt) The data frame dimension is now 180 observations of 81 variables (using the mean function).

 CodeBook.md will describe how I cleaned & reshaped the raw data and the variables involved.